Dr Kirsten Blakey

 Teaching

-I contribute to teaching on Psychology undergraduate modules in Developmental Psychology and Animal Behaviour and masters modules in Psychological Research Methods.
+I have previously contributed to teaching on Psychology undergraduate modules in Developmental Psychology and Animal Behaviour and postgraduate modules in Psychological Research Methods.

-I also supervise research projects and undergraduate and postgraduate research placements.
+I also supervised research projects and undergraduate and postgraduate research placements.

 I was awarded Fellowship of the Higher Education Academy in 2023.